AI-Driven Robotics for Optics: Methods

-To ensure that optical setups generated by the LLM are accurate and adhere to physical and geometric constraints, we employ a validation procedure that extends the checks used during synthetic dataset generation.
-First, we apply a set of rule-based spatial constraints to the model-generated setup: all components must lie within the robot’s 61 cm radius reach, remain outside the 15 cm radius circular footprint of the robot at the origin, maintain non-overlapping placement based on their 7.5 cm × 6.4 cm physical dimensions, and internal beam paths must not intersect the robotic arm’s footprint.
+To ensure that optical setups generated by the LLM were accurate and adhered to physical and geometric constraints, we employed a validation procedure that extended the checks used during optical dataset generation.
+First, we applied a set of rule-based spatial constraints to the model-generated setup: all components must lie within the robot’s 61 cm radius reach, remain outside the 15 cm radius circular footprint of the robot at the origin, maintain non-overlapping placement based on their 7.5 cm × 6.4 cm physical dimensions, and internal beam paths must not intersect the robotic arm’s footprint.

 Passing these spatial checks does not guarantee that the laser beam will correctly propagate through the setup, as the component orientations or positions may still be physically inaccurate.
-To address this, we perform an additional validation step that verifies the structural correctness of the generated setup against a known reference.
-We do this by attempting to identify a similarity transformation that maps the LLM-generated setup onto one of the predefined reference setup of the same type.
+To address this, we performed an additional validation step that verified the structural correctness of the generated setup against a known reference.
+We did this by attempting to identify a similarity transformation that mapped the LLM-generated setup onto one of the predefined reference setups of the same type.
 This is framed as a geometric alignment task, where the candidate transformation must preserve component identities and maintain approximate spatial relationships within tolerance bounds.
 If such a transformation exists, the generated setup is deemed valid due to its equivalence to the corresponding reference configuration.
-This step ensures that the model has not only obeyed spatial constraints but also produced a layout that structurally corresponds to an accurate optical arrangement of components.
-Furthermore, this allows us to benchmark and test the accuracy of LLM-generated setups with various prompting strategies (Figure~\ref{fig:figure2}b of the main text).
+This step ensured that the model had not only obeyed spatial constraints but also produced a layout that structurally corresponds to an accurate optical arrangement of components.

+The accuracy of all prompting strategies was measured against a newly generated test dataset with 128 samples for each setup, utilizing a generation temperature of $0.5$ to moderate output randomness.
+The accuracies and user compliance scores are reported in Figure~\ref{fig:figure2} of the main text.